sont5413/Environmental_effects_deer_survey_estimates/README.md

 #### Project Objective

-The objective of this project was to determine if environmental factors influence estimates of white-tailed deer density.
-The results of this study were intended to improve TMD’s data accuracy and logistics of annual spotlight deer surveys.
+The objective of this project was to determine if environmental factors influence estimates of white-tailed deer density from spotlight surveys, a standard method in estimating white-tailed deer population abundance.
+The results of this study are intended to improve TMD’s data accuracy and planning of annual spotlight deer surveys.

 #### Methods: